dindinet/magistelam/email-hosting.md

 ## Your email on secure, robust infrastructure

-### Secure - Flexible - Convenient
+### Email in the modern age Secure - Flexible - Convenient

+Hosting email on your domain is essential for the modern organisation.
+You cannot afford for your email service to be down.
+Paying a small fee per user per month is a much more cost effective way to maintain a professional email service.

+Self Hosting is only practical and cost effective if you have a highly specialised IT team on the payroll.

+#### Secure
 * Backed up/Archived - Lose a device Lose your email is so over
 * Keep it off devices - Lose a device Lose your email is so over

+#### Flexible
 * Access From any Device
 * Share Docs don't send large attachments
-* Email in the modern age
+* Add other domains

+#### Convenient
+* Reduce Spam
+* Keep wanted messages out of spam - White listing
 * Manage User Access
-* Share accounts
 * Multiple aliases
 * Group Email Addresses
-* Add other domains
-* Archive
-* Reduce Spam
-* Keep wanted messages out of spam - White listing